arshiaahmadian-coder/Defense-against-pests/README.md

 ## Challenges

-One of the main challenges was implementing the Player State Machine
+One of the main technical challenges of this project was designing an object-oriented architecture for both enemies and defensive buildings.

 ## Status